bucs110a0spring22/ch3-lab-ryanrenda/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ My code races turtles using 2 methods and then draws all the shapes with clearing the one before

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 0 >

-Grace days remaining: < # >/5
+Grace days remaining: < 5 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ N/A

 ## REFERENCES:
- < List any outside resources used >
+ N/A

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ I had to make the michelangelo turtle inside my function because I didnt know if I could change the code made by the instructer to be a function that I can call to use michelangelo